 “Cheryl isn’t keen to relocate here permanently but we want to spend more time in Nerja.
 If we could establish an income stream, it would give us more purpose for our visits.
 Any ideas?”

 “Mmm,” I said mind racing.
-“I’ve been thinking about selling this place and moving into Real Estate, I can source properties but from here, it’s difficult to reach foreign buyers.
+“I’ve been thinking about selling this place and moving into real estate, I can source properties but from here, it’s difficult to reach foreign buyers.
 Jeff Mason from Capistrano advertises inspection trips in the British National Press and sells extremely well but only on their development.
 I believe people who don’t buy there might be interested but want something in the town centre near beaches, bars, and restaurants or out in the countryside.
 As you know Charles and Jean run a profitable agency, but they aren’t getting any younger and don’t do any UK marketing.
 Could you consider doing that from London and send buyers over to me to show them around?
 You could fly over with them from time to time.
 Then you achieve your objective of coming here for a reason but at the same time retain your base in the UK.”

 George and Cheryl exchanged excited glances.